flipperdevices/flipperzero-firmware/ReadMe.md

 brew install --cask gcc-arm-embedded
 ```

-2. Install `open-ocd` if you want use debugger
+2. Install `open-ocd` if you want to use a debugger
 ```
 brew install open-ocd
 ```

 3. Build hex2dfu from source.
-Clone repo, build executable file and copy it to `PATH`
+Clone repo, build executable file, and copy it to `PATH`
 ```
 git clone git@github.com:rusdacent/hex2dfu.git
 cd hex2dfu